doprause/svelte-formifier/README.md

 #### Form Validation

-There is an `errors` property which holds the current validation errors for the entire form, if any.
+There is an `errors` property which holds the current validation errors for the **entire form**, if any.
 If there are no validation errors, the property is `null`.

 To render the errors for the entire form, just use a snippet like this: